shreyaAwasthiNashtech/FullStackTrainingAssignmnet1_DevOps/README.md

 ## 4. Evaluation Questions & Answers

 ### Q1: How does inter-service communication and service discovery work across pods?
 **Answer:** Microservices communicate using standard HTTP REST over Kubernetes ClusterIP Services.
-Kubernetes CoreDNS resolves service names (e.g. `http://order-processor:5001/process`) to the virtual IP of the respective ClusterIP service.
-Kube-proxy routes traffic across available, healthy pod replicas matching the selector `app: <service-name>`.
+Kubernetes CoreDNS resolves service names (e.g. http://order-processor:5001/process) to the virtual IP of the respective ClusterIP service.
+Kube-proxy routes traffic across available, healthy pod replicas matching the selector app: <service-name>.

 ### Q2: How is container security implemented according to least-privilege principles?
 **Answer:**
 1. Base images use minimal `python:3.11-slim` without development packages or compilers.
-2. Services execute under an unprivileged user `appuser` (UID `8888`), preventing container break-outs from inheriting root privileges on the host.
+2. Services execute under an unprivileged user (UID 8888), preventing container break-outs from inheriting root privileges on the host.
-3. Native `HEALTHCHECK` definitions are built directly into Dockerfiles.
+3. Native HEALTHCHECK definitions are built directly into Dockerfiles.
 4. CI checks run **Gitleaks** for secret detection and **Aqua Trivy** for filesystem and container vulnerability scans.

 ### Q3: How do readiness and liveness probes ensure zero-downtime rolling updates?